frePPLe/frepple/doc/user-guide/examples/buffer/transfer-batch.rst

 You can easily modify the example.
 You will obtain different inventory profiles in the buffer between both operations when you vary the operation duration and/or the transfer batch quantity.

-Modeling transfer batches is straightforward:

-- Set the type of the operationmaterial record to "transfer_batch".

-- Populate the field "transfer batch quantity" in the operationmaterial table.
-This defines the amount of material that is produced or consumed per batch.